 Who We Are Today

-We are an advisor and resource to the social sector on developing leadership, advancing learning, and committing resources so that user experience is applied as a powerful force for social change.
+We are an advisor and resource to the social sector on developing leadership, advancing learning, and committing resources so that human centered design and development is applied as a powerful force for social change.
 This work is rooted in a deep understanding of the economic, organizational, and social challenges and opportunities that continue to shape our field.

 We empower some of the most talented digital leaders within nonprofits, foundations, and socially driven companies to use design thinking to tackle the “hard problems” and build user-centric approaches that transform organizations and the communities they serve.
 Our focus equally balances innovation and maintenance and creates meaningful structures within organizations to lead both aspects of the work.
 Our clients share a common desire to think differently about how they design communication, products, programs, services, and campaigns.